-NARRATIVE SUPPLEMENT TO SCT FOR 2022 AND GRANTS OF PLAN-BASED AWARDS IN 2022 TABLE
+NARRATIVE SUPPLEMENT TO SCT FOR 2023 AND GRANTS OF PLAN-BASED AWARDS IN 2023 TABLE

-The terms of our cash incentive plans and equity incentive awards are described under "-2022 Compensation Actions" above, and our employment and severance protection agreements are described under "-Potential Payments upon Termination or Change in Control-Employment and Severance Protection Agreements" below.
+The terms of our cash incentive plans and equity incentive awards are described under "-2023 Compensation Actions" above, and our employment and severance protection agreements are described under "-Potential Payments upon Termination or Change in Control-Employment and Severance Protection Agreements" below, and our nonqualified deferred compensation plans are described under "-Nonqualified Deferred Compensation for 2023" below.

-OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2022
+OUTSTANDING EQUITY AWARD AT DECEMBER 31, 2023

-The following table provides information regarding stock awards held by our NEOs as of December 31, 2022.
-No outstanding option awards were held by our NEOs as of December 31, 2022.
+The following table provides information regarding option and stock awards held by our NEOs as of December 31, 2023.